 Swelling in the gums can further exacerbate existing problems in your mouth or can be a sign of greater problems that need to be addressed.
 Contact us to request an appointment so we can help you identify the cause today.

 If you have bad breath or a bad taste in your mouth often, and it hasn’t been caused by something you ate, it’s likely a bacterial issue.
 In some cases, syndromes and illnesses involving the digestive tract can contribute to bad breath.

 If you’ve taken these measures, then your issue may be being caused by:

-To determine the cause, come in to the office, and we’ll be happy to help you pinpoint what’s causing the problem and creating a treatment plan.
+To determine the cause, come to the office, and we’ll be happy to help you pinpoint what’s causing the problem and creating a treatment plan.
 Bad breath doesn’t have to be a daily concern anymore.

 A chipped tooth can be painful and sensitive, and if visually noticeable it can even impact your smile.
-If you’ve experience a chipped tooth, there are a couple of different options for you depending on the size of the chip and where it is located in the mouth.
+If you’ve experienced a chipped tooth, there are a couple of different options for you depending on the size of the chip and where it is located in the mouth.

 For small chips, one option would be cosmetic bonding – with this option, a highly aesthetic bonding material would be applied directly to your tooth to repair the chip.
 Limitations to the bonding material do exist (for instance when the chip is too large, or if there are other cracks or fractures in the tooth, or if there is too much chewing force on the tooth).